apollographql/apollo-kotlin/README.md

 ## Consuming Code

-You can then use the genrated classes with Retrofit to make requests to your GraphQL API:
+You can then use the genrated classes with Retrofit to make requests to your GraphQL API, Apollo includes a `ApolloConverterFactory` which will tie into auto generated response mapping code.

 ```java
 interface ApiService {